javascript-tutorial/en.javascript.info/1-js/2-first-steps/11-uibasic/article.md

 var test = prompt("Test");
 ```

-So, for IE looking good, it's recommended to always provide the second argument:
+So, to look good in IE, it's recommended to always provide the second argument:

 ```js
 //+ run